kammitama5/kammitama5.github.io/_posts/2018-5-16-Wednesday-May-16th.md

 - I'm officially listed as a contributor!
 How cool is that!? *slow clap*

 ## I'm also stuck
 - I'm stuck on this one resolution of types that I'm going to work on tomorrow during the day.
+I got the original new constructor to type-check, but I now have to remove a parameter and get that to type-check for both this and the other constructor.
+I have two errors to resolve that I just can't get right.
 If I can't get it to work, I guess I'm going to have to walk into that meeting tomorrow at 7pm and get some help.
 Either way, it shall be conquered!
   *insert arbitrary Trogdor dance*.
 So reminded me of a few years ago, when I was playing Trogdor and my dad asked me what I was doing, and I calmly replied "setting peasants and their cottages afire" and he said with great interest and sarcasm "Oh..wonderful!"
 LOL.